altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Replicate & fix bug with time header in uploaded, where wrong semester is shown.
    - When clicking on month on time header, jump to relevant scroll position.
 - Bug: in Phone, when untagging a piv that is on the queue to be uploaded, remove it from the queue.
+- Hide pivs that are organized in Local
+- Try out putting last 3 used tags on top of list
 - Signup
   - Email validation process.
   - Welcome email and communication with user